ftlabs/ftlabs.github.io/_posts/2018-03-26-crossword-data-format.md

 excerpt: >
   Defining a new human-readable data format for simple crosswords
 ---
 When starting our [interactive crossword project](/experiment/2018/03/23/crosswords.html){:target="_blank"}, we looked for an existing crossword data format, but not many were documented and widely used.
-Not wishing to create [Yet Another Standard](https://xkcd.com/927/){:target="_blank"}, we went with [www.xwordinfo.com/JSON/](https://www.xwordinfo.com/JSON/){:target="_blank"} but it proved too error-prone, and forced a clumsy parse/build structure on the code.
+Not wishing to create [Yet Another Standard](https://xkcd.com/927/){:target="_blank"} (thanks, xkcd), we went with [www.xwordinfo.com/JSON](https://www.xwordinfo.com/JSON/){:target="_blank"} but it proved too error-prone, and forced a clumsy parse+build structure on the code.
 After several acrimonious intra-team discussions, we looked for ‘a better way’, and a new format was born.

 ```yaml
 version: standard v1